onezeroone-dev/OZO-AD-Lab-Implement-Customization-Prerequisites/README.md

-# OZO AD Lab Implement Prerequisites
+# OZO AD Lab Implement Customization Prerequisites

 ## Description
 This script automates [part](https://onezeroone.dev/active-directory-lab-part-ii-customization-prerequisites/) of a [One Zero One series](https://onezeroone.dev/active-directory-lab-introduction) illustrating how to automate the process of deploying an AD Lab.